developertown/auth0-react-spa-provider/README.md

 $ yarn add @developertown/auth0-react-spa-provider
 ```

-The library depends on a couple peer dependencies which you'll need to provide if the
+The library depends on a couple peer dependencies which you'll need to provide if your
-consuming application does not have them already:
+application does not have them already:

 ```
-yarn add react react-use
+yarn add react react-dom react-use
 ```

 ## Usage